-The Lion Cut entails shaving the cat’s body fur except for on the head and feet, and if requested, the chest and tail.
+The Lion Cut involves shaving the body while leaving fur on the head, legs, and, if requested, the chest and tail.

 Premium Double Shampoo